GoogleCloudPlatform/serverless-spark-workshop/retail_store_analytics_metastore/instructions/07a-retail-store-analytics-gcloud-execution.md

 BQ_DATASET_NAME=                                    #BigQuery dataset where all the tables will be stored UMSA=serverless-spark                               #name of the user managed service account required for the PySpark job executions
 SERVICE_ACCOUNT=$UMSA@$PROJECT_ID.iam.gserviceaccount.com
-METASTORE_NAME                                      #name of the metastore which will store our schema NAME=                                               #your name
+METASTORE_NAME=                                     #name of the metastore which will store our schema NAME=                                               #your name
 ```